This constitution was adopted at the NCAFC’s conference on December 8th and 9th 2012 and amended on December 14th 2014.

 - A motions and proposals deadline must be set by the Secretariat ahead of conference

-- Local anti-cuts groups affiliated to NCAFC, and student unions affiliated to the Federation of Fighting Student Unions, and any organised political grouping within NCAFC, have the right to submit policy for the motions and proposals debates
+- Local anti-cuts groups affiliated to NCAFC, and any organised political grouping within NCAFC, have the right to submit policy for the motions and proposals debates

 - Any individual member of NCAFC has the right to submit amendments to motions and proposals